Ecosystem

+An ecosystem (or ecological system) is a system formed by organisms in interaction with their environment.
+The biotic and abiotic components are linked together through nutrient cycles and energy flows.

 Ecosystems are controlled by external and internal factors.
-External factors such as climate, parent material which forms the soil and topography, control the overall structure of an ecosystem but are not themselves influenced by the ecosystem.
-Internal factors are controlled, for example, by decomposition, root competition, shading, disturbance, succession, and the types of species present.
-While the resource inputs are generally controlled by external processes, the availability of these resources within the ecosystem is controlled by internal factors.
-Therefore, internal factors not only control ecosystem processes but are also controlled by them.

-Ecosystems are dynamic entities—they are subject to periodic disturbances and are always in the process of recovering from some past disturbance.
-The tendency of an ecosystem to remain close to its equilibrium state, despite that disturbance, is termed its resistance.
-The capacity of a system to absorb disturbance and reorganize while undergoing change so as to retain essentially the same function, structure, identity, and feedbacks is termed its ecological resilience.
+External factors—including climate—control the ecosystem's structure, but are not influenced by it.
+By contrast, internal factors control and are controlled by ecosystem processes; these include decomposition, the types of species present, root competition, shading, disturbance, and succession.
+While external factors generally determine which resource inputs an ecosystem has, their availability within the ecosystem is controlled by internal factors.
+Ecosystems are dynamic, subject to periodic disturbances and always in the process of recovering from past disturbances.
+The tendency of an ecosystem to remain close to its equilibrium state, is termed its resistance.
+Its capacity to absorb disturbance and reorganize, while undergoing change so as to retain essentially the same function, structure, identity, is termed its ecological resilience.

 Ecosystems can be studied through a variety of approaches—theoretical studies, studies monitoring specific ecosystems over long periods of time, those that look at differences between ecosystems to elucidate how they work and direct manipulative experimentation.
 Biomes are general classes or categories of ecosystems.
 However, there is no clear distinction between biomes and ecosystems.
 Ecosystem classifications are specific kinds of ecological classifications that consider all four elements of the definition of ecosystems: a biotic component, an abiotic complex, the interactions between and within them, and the physical space they occupy.
+Biotic factors are living things; such as plants, while abiotic are non-living components; such as soil.
+Plants allow energy to enter the system through photosynthesis, building up plant tissue.
+Animals play an important role in the movement of matter and energy through the system, by feeding on plants and one another.
+They also influence the quantity of plant and microbial biomass present.
+By breaking down dead organic matter, decomposers release carbon back to the atmosphere and facilitate nutrient cycling by converting nutrients stored in dead biomass back to a form that can be readily used by plants and microbes.